Fastest Ways to Earn College Credit

 How long do college credits last?

-College credits essentially stay on your academic record forever.
-However, students may be required to retake courses they completed too long ago (e.g., 10-plus years ago).
-Students also may not be able to transfer credits from unaccredited schools.
+College credits stay on your academic record forever.
+However, students may be required to retake courses that have gone stale (e.g., were completed 10-plus years ago).